algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 -There will be two types of verifications, in first if the LED’s isn’t lighting enough, we already know that it just needs more current, however in the case that the current is too much, we should not try them directly, it would be too risky, we should verify it by the use of an external device or program

 -Finally, what we expect from the current is to be able to have LED’s that light properly and that they also don’t suddenly stop functioning

+-Test done, 06/10/2022

+-Results: The current arrives correctly to the LED's

+-Comments: Did not pose much trouble to test nor to fix.

+-Status: Test solved.

 **Fourth Test:**